• Skip to primary navigation

 • Tweet

 When I make salads and bowls, I love to add onions.
-But sometimes, I want to add a little kick to my red onions.
-Red pickled onions are not only simple to make, they are a fabulous addition to any salad, sandwich, or bowl.
-Although red onions are generally strong tasting, pickled onions are milder in taste.
-Despite the vinegar base, the sweet taste of agave or maple syrup makes these pickled red onions a delicious addition to any recipe.
+But sometimes, I want to add something special to my red onions.
+Red pickled onions are not only simple to make but also a fabulous addition to any salad, sandwich, or bowl.
+Although red onions are generally strong-tasting, pickled onions are mild and sweet.
+Despite the vinegar base, the sweet taste of agave or maple syrup makes this easy pickled red onion recipe a delicious addition to any recipe.

 • Rosemary